psuieee/MeshtasticWorkshop/README.md

 ## Requirements:

-This workshop requires a laptop a micro usb cable for flashing the device Web flasher: https://flasher.meshtastic.org/
+This workshop requires a laptop and a micro usb cable for flashing the device Web flasher: https://flasher.meshtastic.org/

 ## Build Instructions: